Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Review Results

 When we search for a business name, we get a list of all the businesses with the words we searched somewhere in the name.
-To register a corporation or LLC name in Maine, the name must be distinguishable from the other registered names.
-If you were looking to form an LLC with this name, you wouldn’t be able to since there is already one registered.
+The name must be distinguishable from the other registered names to register a corporation or LLC name in Maine.
+If you were looking to form an LLC with this name, you wouldn’t be able to since one is already registered.

 Maine Business Name Search Results

-To find more information about each of the registered business names, click on the link in the “Information Summary” column to view a detailed report.
+To find more information about each registered business name, click on the link in the “Information Summary” column to view a detailed report.

-While the name “American Made” by itself may not be available, other variants are such as “American Made Furniture” or “American Made in Maine,” is.
+While the name “American Made” by itself may not be available, other variants, such as “American Made Furniture” or “American Made in Maine,” are.
 Searching for those business names brings a result that says, “Found 0 entities for query”.
 While final approval is still with the Secretary of State, it is likely available to register.

 These are the basics of searching for a business name in Maine.
-Even when the name of the business you want is available, the Secretary of State will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.
+Even when the name of the business you want is available, the Secretary of State will make a final determination when filing to ensure the name you picked isn’t too similar to other registered names.

 What information can be found on the Maine business entity database?